NVIDIA/NeMo-Guardrails/docs/getting_started/installation-guide.md

-# Getting Started
+# Installation Guide

-> **NOTE**: this needs to be focused only on the installation part.

-This is a getting started guide for users of the alpha version.
-This guide will cover:

-1. Installation of the NeMo Guardrails toolkit;
-2. Creation of a basic rails application;
-3. Using the interactive chat;
-4. Calling actions from flows.
+**⚠️THIS SECTION IS WORK IN PROGRESS. ⚠️**

+This guide will walk you through installing NeMo Guardrails, and it will cover:

+1. Setting up a fresh virtual environment.
+2. Installing using `pip` or `conda`.
+3. Installing from Source Code.
+4. Optional dependencies.

-## Installation
+## Prerequisites

+Python 3.8+.

+NeMo Guardrails uses [annoy](https://github.com/spotify/annoy), which is a C++ library with Python bindings.
+To be able to install it, you need ...

+**⚠️TODO: figure out the exact dependencies for Unix-based, Mac and Windows.**
+- `apt-get install gcc g++` ?
+- Windows: Visual Studio Build Tools with "Desktop development with C++"?

+## Setting up a virtual environment

+If you want to experiment with NeMo Guardrails from scratch, we recommend using a fresh virtual environment.
+Otherwise, you can skip to the following subsection.

-1. First, create a folder for your project e.g. `my_assistant`.
+1. First, create a folder for your project, e.g., `my_assistant.`

  ```bash
  > mkdir my_assistant